python/cpython/Doc/tutorial/datastructures.rst

    >>> non_null
    'Trondheim'

-Note that in Python, unlike C, assignment cannot occur inside expressions.
-C programmers may grumble about this, but it avoids a common class of problems encountered in C programs: typing ``=`` in an expression when ``==`` was intended.
+Note that in Python, unlike C, assignment inside expressions must be done explicitly with the ``:=`` operator.
+This avoids a common class of problems encountered in C programs: typing ``=`` in an expression when ``==`` was intended.